1. Straightforward True or False Answer Choices

 - False – B) Since the Office will not determine whether a condition has been fulfilled, the Office will treat the submission of such an assignment for recordation as signifying that the act or event has occurred.

-- True – C) Assignments which are made conditional are regarded as absolute assignments for Office purposes, the PTO will not check to see if such conditions have been fulfilled.
+- True – C) Assignments that are made conditional are regarded as absolute assignments for Office purposes, the PTO will not check to see if such conditions have been fulfilled.

 - False – D) The Office will record any properly made assignment.